-For rtime, XcmsExperiment: whether adjusted or raw retention times should be returned.
-The default is to return adjusted retention times, if available.
-For feature Values: character(1) specifying the name of the column in the intensity chromPeaks(objects) matrix containing the intensity value of the peak that should be used for the conflict resolution if method = "maxint". filled For featureValues: logical(1) specifying whether values for filled-in peaks should be reported.
-For filled = TRUE (the default) filled peak values are returned, otherwise NA is reported for the respective features in the samples in which no peak was detected. missing For feature Values: default value for missing values.
+mzmax For featureArea(): function to calculate the "mzmax" of a feature based on the "mzmax" values of the individual chromatographic peaks assigned to that feature.
+Defaults to mzmax = max. rtmin For featureArea(): function to calculate the "rtmin" of a feature based on the "rtmin" values of the individual chromatographic peaks assigned to that feature.
+Defaults to rtmin = min. rtmax For featureArea(): function to calculate the "rtmax" of a feature based on the "rtmax" values of the individual chromatographic peaks assigned to that feature.
+Defaults to rtmax = max. features For filterFeatureDefinitions() and featureArea(): logical, integer or character defining the features to keep or from which to extract the feature area, respectively.
+See function description for more information. intensity For featureValues(): character(1) specifying the name of the column in the chromPeaks(objects) matrix containing the intensity value of the peak that should be used for the conflict resolution if method = "maxint". filled For featureValues(): logical(1) specifying whether values for filled-in peaks should be reported.
+For filled = TRUE (the default) filled peak values are re- turned, otherwise NA is reported for the respective features in the samples in which no peak was detected. missing For featureValues(): default value for missing values.
 Allows to define the value that should be reported for a missing peak intensity.
-Defaults to missing = NA_real. include For chromatogram: deprecated; use parameter chromPeaks instead. chromPeaks For chromatogram: character(1) defining which chromatographic peaks should be returned.
-Can be either chromPeaks = "apex_within" (default) to return all chromatographic peaks with the m/z and RT of their apex within the m/z and additional information.

-for most subsetting functions ([, filterFile): logical(1): wheter eventually present feature definitions should be retained in the returned (filtered) object.
+Defaults to missing = NA_real include For chromatogram(): deprecated; use parameter chromPeaks instead. chromPeaks For chromatogram(): character(1) defining which chromatographic peaks should be returned.
+Can be either chromPeaks = "apex_within" (default) to return all chromatographic peaks with the m/z and RT of their apex within the m/z and retention time window, chromPeaks = "any" for all chromatographic peaks that are overlapping with the m/z - retention time window or chromPeaks = "none" to not include any chromatographic peaks.
+See also parameter type below for additional information. keepFeatures for most subsetting functions ([, filterFile()): logical(1): wheter even- tually present feature definitions should be retained in the returned (filtered) object.